fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 These readings give us some new perspectives on the idea of authenticity and cast some (if not significant) doubt on the value of the concept.
-How is it useful?
+Drawing from BOTH readings: How is it useful?
 How is it not?
-Why do many (if not most people) care still about it?
-What does it say about those who value it?
-MAIN QUESTION: Alexander's article is provocative and fun and sometimes smart.
-But would it be even smarter if it incorporate more of Furrow's ideas?
+Alexander's article is provocative and fun and sometimes smart.
+Would it be even better if it incorporated more of Furrow's ideas (and nuance generally)?
+Or is it better to take a hard line on the topic as he does?
 "%}